7 Tips to Help Get Your Home Loan Approved

 Have Your Documentation Ready

 If you have a traditional income, the lender will ask you to gather your proof of income such as recent paystubs, bank statements and up to 2 years of tax returns.
-For the self-employed or those with fluctuating or lump sum incomes, Non-qualified Mortgage (Non-QM) Loans are available from New American Funding.
-This type of loan offers a variety of income verification methods to conveniently assist the borrower.
+For the self-employed or those with fluctuating or lump sum incomes, you’ll need to provide the lender with two years of personal tax returns and two years of business tax returns.
+You can provide your business license or a letter from your CPA on their letterhead confirming that they handle your business finances and you’ve been self-employed for at least two years.

 Make the Down Payment

 One of the biggest misconceptions in the mortgage industry is that a 20% down payment is required to buy a home.
 Nothing could be further from the truth.
-In fact, there are several down payment assistance programs worth looking into.
 FHA loans, for instance, only require a 3.5% down payment.
-Conventional loans (with PMI insurance) require a 3% down payment.
-VA and USDA loans offer 100% financing with no money down, and a Jumbo Loan requires a 15% down payment (with no PMI).
+Conventional loans (with Private Mortgage Insurance) require a 3% down payment.
+VA and USDA loans offer 100% financing with no money down.
 Using a gift down payment is yet another option.

 It’s important to know what you can afford – and what you can’t.
 In addition to potential mortgage payments, you should factor in closing costs, property taxes, mortgage insurance, homeowner’s insurance and living expenses.
 To measure whether a borrower can repay a loan in a timely fashion, lenders typically use a debt-to-income ratio (your monthly debt payments divided by your gross income) to compare what you owe vs. what you earn and if you’re overburdened by debt.
 Knowing this, you should avoid new debt and pay down existing debt to improve your chances for loan approval.